How To Write a Non-Fiction Book Proposal

 Since the debut of the Emmy-winning “Mad Men” in 2007, the public has shown an insatiable appetite for recipes from the 1960s.
 A search for “mad men food” on Google returns more than 21 million results including “Mad Men” imaginary menus from The Boston Globe, Epicurious, ChowHound, SlashFood.com, even the U.K.’s The Guardian.
 Oprah capped off an entire “Mad Men”-themed episode with food features in O Magazine and Oprah.com titled “A Mad Men Cocktail Party Guide.”
 Even serious foodie magazines got in the act: Food & Wine, Bon Appetit, and Wine Enthusiast Magazine all published “Mad Men” viewing party suggestions.

-The Vancouver Sun noted last year: “Even if you haven’t seen ‘Mad Men,’ mad60sbookyou’ve witnessed its influence.
+The Vancouver Sun noted last year: “Even if you haven’t seen ‘Mad Men,’ you’ve witnessed its influence.
 Since debuting on AMC in 2007, the cult TV hit has been credited with everything from the return of ladylike dressing to the so-called ‘menaissance’ that has guys choosing tailoring over trouser cleavage, Cary Grant over Kid Rock.”
 Fashion designers Michael Kors, Tory Burch, and Peter Som have all credited “Mad Men” with influencing their current collections.
 Brooks Brothers and Banana Republic have both produced “Mad Men” inspired clothing lines.
 The recent “manly” advertising campaigns from Old Spice (“Smell Like a Man, Man”), Dodge (“Man’s Last Stand”), and Dockers (“Wear the Pants”) have been attributed to the sway of “Mad Men.”

 The food industry jumped on the retro wagon with gusto: in 2009 and again in 2010, General Mills, Oreo, and Ritz released their products in limited edition vintage packaging.
 One of the hottest selling items of the 2010 holiday season was whiskey rocks; according to the Los Angeles Times, even swizzle sticks are making a comeback.
 Tiki lounges, such as Forbidden Island in the San Francisco Bay Area, are packed, and you can even buy a pu-pu server on Amazon.com.